dariusf/fable/docs.md

 - Ink defines its own scripting language, as it is engine-independent, whereas Fable just uses JavaScript.
 - In Ink, you attach tags to bits of text and rely on the engine interpreting them the way you want, whereas in Fable you can directly evaluate code as part of the flow of the story to make something happen/appear in the game.
-- Fable's language is simpler and smaller.
+- Fable's authoring language is simpler and smaller.
 It is a Markdown dialect, so e.g. inline HTML can be used to tag things, there is already syntax for images, etc. It relies _unquoting_ to JavaScript to dynamically generate bits of Fable, compared to having special syntax for e.g. conditionals.

 # Development